 Most 3rd party systems have a simple agreement and don’t lock you into any contract.
 Or if they do, these contracts are usually month-to-month and aren’t restrictive.

-Typically without monthly fees and generally cheaper to use in the short-term.
+Generally cheaper to use in the short-term

-Most third party payment processors make their money exclusively through transaction fees, which are typically higher than working directly with an MSP or acquiring bank.
+Most third-party payment processors make their money exclusively through transaction fees, which are typically higher than working directly with an MSP or acquiring bank.
 So since transactions are how they make their money, there usually aren’t startup or high recurring fees involved.

-No processing floors or requirements.
+No processing floors or requirements

-Not much security flexibility.
+Not much security flexibility

 PCI Compliance and network security are more important than ever, and the bigger your business is the more important that is — especially in industries like healthcare.
 Payment processors don’t let you peek under the hood.
-That part of your system isn’t yours to own and that restricts your ability to build in and control your payment and cyber security features.
+That part of your system isn’t yours to own and that restricts your ability to build in and control your payment and cybersecurity features.
 On a similar note, your compliance is partially dictated by your processor.

-You’ll pay more in fees on average.
+You’ll pay more in fees on average

 One of the biggest reasons why third-party payment processors get worse the bigger your business gets is transaction fees.
 These companies can charge up to 3%, which is much more than you’d pay on our preferred transaction method for growing businesses, interchange plus pricing.

-Processors are usually big and dealing with smaller merchants on average.
+Processors are usually big and deal with smaller merchants on average.
 They don’t have as much incentive to work with and for you because they have a high turnover rate on customers and rely on higher volumes of smaller transactions.

 When you take the time to establish a relationship with a merchant services provider like Tidal Commerce or acquiring bank, you can know that they are working for you and can expect better customer service and reliability.

-Payment processors don’t typically let companies white label their services.
-So merchants usually end up sending customers to a separate page (which can sometimes interfere with analytics) or at least have a “powered by” stamp or something similar.
+Payment processors don’t typically let companies white label their services, so merchants usually end up sending customers to a separate page (which can sometimes interfere with analytics) or at least have a "powered by" stamp or something similar.
 This can make your brand feel disjointed.

-Reduced integration flexibility.
+Reduced integration flexibility

 Payment integrations are super important.
 If you identify a better way to do business for your customers, you don’t want to be held back by an inability to alter the processing code.